Table of Contents

 Top Brands and Products

-- Features: Made with traditional ingredients like chiles, cacao, and spices
+- Features: Traditional recipe with chiles, cacao, and spices

-- Use Cases: Ideal for enchiladas, tacos, and grilled meats
+- Use Cases: Enchiladas, tacos, and grilled meats

 - Target Audience: Home cooks and Mexican food enthusiasts